Entrepreneurship

 ENT 3100 Applications of Entrepreneurship: 3 semester hours

-This course focuses on applying and analyzing processes of entrepreneurship as they relate to successfully launching and scaling new ventures in both startup and existing organizations.
-By focusing on a single, real-world entrepreneurial opportunity in a topical industry, students will learn about developing an entrepreneurial mindset, creating and finding opportunities, ideation, design thinking, business and revenue model development, market experimentation, bootstrapping, sources of financing, and early-stage venture marketing strategies.
+This course allows students to apply and analyze entrepreneurial principles essential to successfully launching and scaling new ventures in both startups and existing organizations.
+Topics include opportunity recognition, ideation, design thinking, business and revenue model development, market experimentation, bootstrapping, and more.

 ENT 3133 Customer Relationship Management (CRM): 3 semester hours